IntuitDeveloper/OAuth2-Dotnet_UsingSDK/README.md

 All configuration for this app is located in web.config.
 Locate and open this file.

-We will need to update 4 items:
+We will need to update 5 items:

 clientId
 clientSecret
 redirectUri
+appEnvironment (sandbox/production)
 logPath

 First 3 values must match exactly with what is listed in your app settings on developer.intuit.com.
 If you haven't already created an app, you may do so there.
 Please read on for important notes about client credentials, scopes, and redirect urls.